leynos/crate-tools/docs/usage-guide.md

 - alpha @ 0.1.0
 ```

+The publish plan sorts crates so that internal dependencies appear before the
+crates that rely on them.
+The deterministic order is calculated with a
+topological sort over the workspace graph.
+If the workspace defines
+`publish.order` in `lading.toml`, that explicit list takes precedence once it is
+validated for missing, duplicate, or unknown crate names.
+Any dependency cycles
+are reported as errors so that release engineers can fix their manifests before
+continuing.

 When the configuration excludes additional crates, or a manifest sets the
 `publish = false` flag, the plan prints dedicated sections.
 These make the
 reasons for skipping crates visible to the operator.